Text as Neural Operator: Image Manipulation by Text Instruction: Introduction

-Image manipulation by complex instruction is inspired by cross-modal image retrieval which comprises a variety of applications such as product search~\cite{kovashka2012whittlesearch,zhao2017memory,guo2018dialog}.
-In this retrieval setting~\cite{vo2019tirg}, users search an image database using an input query that is formed of an image plus some text that describes complex modifications to the input image.
-Cross-modal retrieval is essentially the same as our problem except it aims at retrieving as opposed to generating the target image.
-Interestingly, as we will show, the generated image can be used to retrieve target images with competitive accuracy, providing a more explainable search experience that allows users to inspect the result before the retrieval.
+The task studied in this paper is inspired by cross-modal image retrieval -- a cornerstone in many image retrieval tasks such as product search~\citep{kovashka2012whittlesearch,zhao2017memory,guo2018dialog,vo2019tirg,chen2020learning,chen2020image,guo2019fashion}.
+In this retrieval setting~\citep{vo2019tirg,chen2020learning,chen2020image}, users search an image database using a multimodal query that is formed of an image plus some text that describes complex modifications to the input image.
+This retrieval problem is essentially the same as ours except we aim at generating as opposed to retrieving the target image.
+Notably, as will be shown in Section~\ref{sec:quant}, the generated image can be used to as a query to retrieve the target images with competitive recall, thereby providing a more explainable search experience that allows users to inspect the search results before the retrieval.

+The closest related problem to ours is text-guided image manipulation (\eg~\citep{nam2018tagan,li2019manigan}).
+However, text instructions in existing works are limited in complexity and diversity as they mainly comprise descriptive attributes, lacking specific actions such as ``add'' or ``remove'' an object.
+In contrast, the considered text instructions in our paper cover three representative operations ``add'', ``modify'', and ``remove'' and involve adjectives (attributes), verbs (actions) and adverbs (locations) describing the intricate change to one of the objects in the reference image.
+Sequential image generation methods~\citep{elnouby2019geneva,cheng2020sequential,chen2019neural}) are also related.
+For example, GeNeVA~\citep{elnouby2019geneva} generates an image by adding objects to a blank canvas following the step-by-step instructions.
+Different from ours, these works tackle a different challenge, \ie~temporal modeling of the sequential image generation process.